 1. Crowdfunding

 Crowdfunding involves collecting small amounts of money from a lot of individuals, usually through online platforms like WhyDonate.
-It is an excellent option for business fundraising that want to validate their product with real customers before launching it fully.
+It is an excellent option for businesses that want to validate their product with real customers before launching it fully.
 In addition, crowdfunding also serves as a marketing tool to create buzz about your product.

 WhyDonate offers features such as a comprehensive dashboard, multi-currency, custom branding, and so much more that allows your campaign to reach heights.
+Start now!

 2. Bootstrapping